Althafk7171/Shopify-Customer-and-Sales-Analysis-Dashboard/images/README.md

 # Images

-This folder contains screenshots of the Shopify Customer & Sales Analysis Power BI dashboard.
+This folder contains screenshots of the Shopify Customer and Sales Analysis Power BI dashboard.

 ## Files